 • Thom Park Gardens, 1135 S.E.
 Ninth St., includes 22 plots most of which are 14’x16’ or 14’x24’.

 • Nadaka Nature Park and Community Garden, 17500 N.E.
-Glisan St., just celebrated its grand opening and boasts nearly 60 plots, including six raised beds that are handicapped accessible.
+Glisan St., boasts nearly 60 plots, including six raised beds that are handicapped accessible.
 Most plots are the standard 10’x20’ size, but some are 20’x20’.

 Plots at all four city community gardens cost $25 a year, and gardeners must live or work in Gresham.
 For more information on the gardens, or to be added to the wait list, visit the city’s website at http://greshamoregon.gov/gardens/ or contact Community Garden Manager Adam Kohl at 971-231-4191 or firstname.lastname@example.org.

 • St. Henry Catholic Church, 346 N.W.
-First St., Gresham, has two 10’x20’ plots left out of the garden's 13 plots.
+First St., Gresham, has two 10’x20’ plots left out of the garden’s 13 plots.
 Parishioners get first dibs, but after April 15, the remaining plots are opened up to the public.
-Each one costs $25 from Feb.
-15 to Feb.
-14, but an enthusiastic gardener could combine them into one 20’x20’ plot for $50 a year.
+Each one costs $25, but an enthusiastic gardener could combine them into one 20’x20’ plot for $50 a year.
 Pesticides are not allowed and the soil is “quite rich with great drainage as there is a bed of river rock beneath this garden area deposited by Johnson Creek millennia ago I would suppose,” said Garden Master Jim Buck.
-“It would be great to have someone claim the remaining two beds, one of which contains a fair number of strawberry plants.”
-Buck even offered to till the plots for whoever snaps them up.
 Tools are in the shed and a water source is right in the middle of the garden.
 Intrigued?
 Email Buck at firstname.lastname@example.org.

 • SnowCap Community Garden, 17805 S.E.
-Stark St., is FULL FOR THE 2015 SEASON.
-It has 45 plots, most of which are handicapped accessible.
-The plots are free to clients and low-income resident who live east 82nd Avenue.
+Stark St., has 45 plots, most of which are handicapped accessible.
+The plots are free to clients and low-income resident who live east of 82nd Avenue.
 Plots range from 4’x4’ to 5’x11’.
 For more information, contact Garden Coordinator Diane Liefeld at 503-674-8785.

 Outer East Portland